davxy/datawok-posts/posts/zk-proof.md

 More formally, consider two families of random variables, `P` and `S`, defined over a language `L ⊆ {0,1}*`.
-Indistinguishability of these variables becomes significant in scenarios where a verifier must decide whether a given sample `s` originated from `P(x)` or `S(x)` for some `x ∈ L`.
+Indistinguishability of these variables becomes significant in scenarios where a verifier must decide whether a given sample originated from `P(x)` or `S(x)` for some `x ∈ L`.

 The verifier's decision-making process is influenced by two factors:
-- The size of the sample `s`.
+- The size of the sample.
 - The time available to decide.

 Based on these parameters, `P` and `S` can be classified as: